-What does conditioner do?
+What does conditioner do for hair?

 Deep conditioner – a regular part of your hair care regime

-The light-weight leave-in conditioner
+The light-weight conditioner for hair

-Leave-in treatments: Sometimes more is more
+Deep treatments: Sometimes more is better

 Deep treatments can often be the best conditioners for hair that is quite dry.
 If your hair is over-processed or dry, a deep conditioner with shea butter, coconut extract, or argan oil is a good choice.
 Some deep hair treatments contain ingredients like the hair building block keratin, structure-improving proteins and moisturizing glycerol.
 These treatments are suitable for over-processed and damaged hair.
 You may decide to use deep options regularly in addition to conditioning shampoos and hair rinses to provide sufficient care.
 Don't forget to add a weekly hair mask to your care regimen.
 Some advantages for deep conditioner over normal conditioners include moisturizing dry hair, detangling and softening hair, promoting hair growth and helping to strengthen and revitalize lackluster hair.

 Using special color conditioners when hair has been color-treated